ashkings/Namaste-React/README.md

 - A way to host on HTTPS
 - Tree Shaking - remove unused code
 - Different dev and prod bundles

+# Redux

+- Install @reduxjs/toolkit and react-redux
+- Build our store
+- Connect our store to app
+- Create a slice
+- dispatch(action)
+- Selector